Racial Equity Statement of the MSU Center for Regional Food Systems

 We are examining our hiring processes to ensure that opportunities at CRFS are shared with a diverse pool of candidates.

-We are involved in shaping the diversity, equity, and inclusion policies and practices at the MSU College of Agriculture and Natural Resources (CANR), in which we are housed.
+We are engaged in advancing diversity, equity, and inclusion policies and practices at the MSU College of Agriculture and Natural Resources (CANR) and MSU Extension.

 We are working to inform state and federal policy.